Logan Lerman

 Logan Wade Lerman (born January 19, 1992) is an American actor.
-He is known for playing the titular role in the fantasy-adventure Percy Jackson films.
 He appeared in commercials in the mid-1990s, before starring in the series Jack & Bobby (2004–2005) and the movies The Butterfly Effect (2004) and Hoot (2006).
-Lerman gained further recognition for his roles in the western 3:10 to Yuma, the thriller The Number 23, the comedy Meet Bill, and 2009's Gamer and My One and Only.
-He subsequently played d'Artagnan in 2011's The Three Musketeers, starred in the coming-of-age dramas The Perks of Being a Wallflower (2012), Indignation (2016) and The Vanishing of Sidney Hall (2017), and had major roles in the 2014 films Noah and Fury.
-In 2020, he returned to television with the series Hunters.
+Lerman gained further recognition for playing the title character in the first two films of the Percy Jackson film series (2010–2013) and d'Artagnan in The Three Musketeers (2011), as well as for starring in the coming-of-age drama The Perks of Being a Wallflower (2012).
+He had major roles in the films Noah (2014), Fury (2014) and Indignation (2016), and returned to television with the thriller series Hunters (2020–2023).

-Family background and early life
+Early life and background

 Lerman was born in Beverly Hills, California.
 His mother, Lisa (née Goldman), works as his manager, and his father, Larry Lerman, is a businessman and orthotist.
 He has an older sister and an older brother.

 Lerman is Jewish, and had a Bar Mitzvah ceremony.
 His grandparents were born in four different countries.
 His paternal grandfather, Max Lerman, was born in Berlin, in 1927, to a Polish Jewish family; they left Germany in the 1930s because of the Nazi regime, and lived in Shanghai until the end of World War II.
-His paternal grandmother, Mina (Schwartz), was born in Mexico City, to Russian Jewish parents.
+His paternal grandmother, Mina (née Schwartz), was born in Mexico City, to Russian Jewish parents.
 His maternal grandfather was a Polish Jewish immigrant, and his maternal grandmother was born in Los Angeles, also to a Jewish immigrant family.
 On his mother's side he is a relative, by marriage, of twin singers Evan and Jaron Lowenstein.

 Lerman has stated that he is a "black sheep" in his household because he is an actor, while most of his relatives work in the medical profession.
 His family owns and operates an orthotics and prosthetics company which was founded by his great-grandfather in 1915.
 He attended Beverly Hills High School.
 In 2010, he applied to study creative writing at New York University, but postponed his attendance.